You might expect, with this website being the firm’s electronic brochure, that we would simply scream “Choose us!”

 - Stay away from websites that ask you to provide details of your particular accident or injury.
 There’s a good chance that information will be available to a great many people — all strangers to you.
 Why give sensitive and privileged information like that to a total stranger?
 That information should only be given directly to a live human who works for an actual law firm and is responsible for guarding your privileged information.

 - Stay away from “national” personal injury firms.
 A “national” firm advertising on the internet is a toll free number to anywhere.
 The “firm” might not even have an attorney admitted to practice in New York.
 Such a business is likely to sign clients up, and then shop the case around to others in exchange for a share of the legal fee.
 This is marketing, not lawyering.

 - Stay away from people that directly solicit you, your family or friends at the hospital or your home right after an accident.
 These people, in fact, should be immediately reported to the District Attorney or the local disciplinary committee.
 This “ambulance chasing” is unethical and embarrassing to the profession.
+If they know about your injuries then people have violated your medical privacy rights.
 Further, if unethical conduct takes place at the start of representation, it will be impossible to trust the attorneys later to do the right thing when you seek advice on how to proceed.
 If they are unethical at the start, they will not magically change.
 You should look elsewhere, or if you have already hired them, change attorneys as soon as possible.

 - Avoid firms that promise quick settlements.
 If a firm is known for that — and if a firm advertises like that then they will be known for it — then an insurance company will offer pennies on the dollar.
 This is not in the best interests of the injured client.